 Retrieval and transfer

 Inter-hospital retrieval and transfer of major trauma patients is a crucial phase in patient care.
-The process of retrieving injured patients from a referring health facility has the primary objective of improving their outcomes through coordinated support and timely transfer to an appropriate trauma service by highly capable transfer teams.
-It is important to note that an exhaustive clinical workup is not always necessary or appropriate prior to transfer.
-Stabilisation and ensuring life-threatening problems are addressed, as well as taking measures to prevent deterioration en route are essential aspects of early care.
+The process of retrieving trauma patients from a referring health facility has the primary objective of improving their outcomes through coordinated support and timely transfer to an appropriate trauma service by highly capable transfer teams (18).

 Ensuring patient readiness for transfer